 Oracle Cloud

 It offers the same cloud services as others here, although it markets to enterprises.
 Oracle claims to offer 2X better compute price-performance than AWS.
-The Oracle Cloud Infrastructure is optimized to run Oracle-related workloads just like Azure is for Microsoft workloads.
+The Oracle Cloud Infrastructure is optimized to run Oracle-related workloads like Azure for Microsoft workloads.

 What Next: How To Understand, Control, And Optimize Cloud Costs